Lessons for retailers: Finding opportunity in a challenging time

 This is part of the reason retailers are increasingly considering underlying edge computing management and security capabilities.
 "Edge computing provides the unified infrastructure retailers need to connect POS, scanners, kiosks, and shopper devices together while bringing management, security, and troubleshooting onto a single platform," says Hinkel.
 "It enables retailers to implement zero trust scenarios to ensure people accessing networks are who they claim to be.
 And it integrates AI operations to automatically optimize network performance and reveal issues before they can impact customer satisfaction or store revenues."

-Many retailers have had those types of results from their pandemic experiences using edge computing, and from the public's reaction, such new or modified retail experiences have been largely seen as positive changes to the customer experience.
+Many retailers have seen these types of results from their latest business experiences using edge computing, and from the public's reaction, such new or modified retail experiences have been largely seen as positive changes to the customer experience.

 Ensuring a consistent shopping journey across different interfaces—such as online, in store, and so on—is a key challenge for the application of digital technology in stores.